-Following an impairment review it was determined that a provision for diminution of value of £861,000 was required in relation to the investment in Anpario Saúde e Nutrição Animal Ltda to reflect the fair value of the investment.
+In the prior year, following an impairment review it was determined that a provision for diminution of value of £861,000 was required in relation to the investment in Anpario Saúde e Nutrição Animal Ltda to reflect the fair value of the investment.
 Last year, investment balances in dormant subsidiaries that no longer feature as part of the Group strategy were written off, these totalled £7,000 and relate to Anpario Turkey Hayvan Sağlığı ve Yem Katkıları İthalat İhracat Sanayi ve Ticaret Anonim Şirketi.

-Total investments in Subsidiaries in the year were £18,000 (2021: £2,617,000).
-This relates to the establishment of Anpario (Vietnam) Company Limited.
+Total investments in Subsidiaries in the year were £nil (2022: £18,000).
+The prior year investment relates to the establishment of Anpario (Vietnam) Company Limited.